htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   automatically considers them part of the output.
   :jira:`656`

-- If run with only the CUDA runtime library available, *condor_gpu_discovery* and *condor_gpu_utilization* no longer crash.
-  :jira:`668`

-- The ``CUDA_VISIBLE_DEVICES`` environment variable may now contain ``CUDA<n>``
-  and ``GPU-<uuid>`` formatted values, in addition to integer values.
-  :jira:`669`

 - HTCondor now transfers the standard output and error logs when ``when_to_transfer_output`` is ``ON_SUCCESS`` and ``transfer_output_files`` is empty.
   :jira:`673`

-- The Windows MSI installer has been updated so that it no longer reports that a script failed during installation on the latest version of Windows 10.
-This update also changes the permissions of the configuration files created by the installer so the installing user has edit access and all users have read access.
-  :jira:`684`

-- Fixed a bug in *condor_gpu_discovery* that could result in no output or a segmentation fault when the ``-opencl`` argument was used.
-  :jira:`729`

 - Fixed a bug that could the starter to crash after transferring files under certain rare circumstances.
 This also corrected a problem which may have